 Equality Group Issue How will this be taken into account?
-Action Date to be actioned by Discrimination by association - children who have same sex parents, carers or relatives.
-Through the PSHE curriculum. specific lessons if it becomes an equality issue. , Hate crime - racism, homophobia, transphobia, disablism, and religious bigotry (included in each of the protected characteristics).
+Action Date to be actioned by same rules, benefits or requirements as married couples.
+Discrimination by association - children who have same sex parents, carers or relatives.
+Hate crime - racism, homophobia, transphobia, disablism, and religious bigotry (included in each of the protected characteristics). parents or carers.
+Through the PSHE curriculum.
 Hate crime is recorded and dealt with in school (rare instances).
 The PSHE programme, assemblies, themed events as well as inclusive and tolerant culture monitored.
-Gender Reassignment Having the same rules, benefits or requirements as others.
+PSHE curriculum.
+Child to know that families are diverse and should be treated equally.
+Discussion in PSHE lessons or assemblies, specific lessons if it becomes an equality issue. annually S.Bond July 2024 Gender Reassignment Having the same rules, benefits or requirements as others.
 Hate crime - racism, homophobia, transphobia, disablism, and religious bigotry (included in each of the protected characteristics).
-Through lessons, assemblies and positive images and literature in school.
+Toilets and changing Through lessons, assemblies and positive images and literature in school.
 Hate crime is recorded and dealt with in school (rare instances).
 The PSHE programme, assemblies, themed events as well as inclusive and tolerant culture monitored.
 PSHE curriculum.
 Child to know that families are diverse and should be treated equally.
 Discussion in PSHE lessons or assemblies, specific lessons if it becomes an equality issue.
 Appropriate books purchased for library.
-S.Bond PSHE review July 2023 Toilets and changing areas.
+S.Bond PSHE review July 2024

+Equality Group Issue How will this be taken into account?
+Action Date to be actioned by areas.
 Review offer All staff and visitor toilets are gender neutral.
 KS2 toilets have a boys, girls and gender neutral cubicle.
-S.Bond July 2023

-Equality Group Issue How will this be taken into account?
-Action Date to be actioned by Race (Ethnicity) Promote positive attitudes, good relations and positive interaction between all members of the community.
+S.Bond July 2024 Race (Ethnicity) Promote positive attitudes, good relations and positive interaction between all members of the community.
 Hate crime - racism, homophobia, transphobia, disablism, and religious bigotry (included in each of the protected characteristics).
 Through lessons, assemblies and positive images and literature in school.
 Hate crime is recorded and dealt with in school (rare instances).
 The PSHE programme, assemblies, themed events as well as inclusive and tolerant culture monitored.
 Positive imagery.
 ELE Essence PSHE curriculum.
 Child to know that families are diverse and should be treated equally.
 Discussion in PSHE lessons or assemblies, specific lessons if it becomes an equality issue.
 Home Languages celebrated - International Mother Language Day.
-G.Lowry PSHE review July 2023 Translation and Interpretation arrangements - e.g. British Sign Language users, people who have a low level of literacy, speakers / readers of foreign languages.
+G.Lowry PSHE review July 2024 Translation and Interpretation arrangements - e.g. British Sign Language users, people who have a low level of literacy, speakers / readers of foreign languages.
 Through early identification.
 Ensure children with EAL have fair access to the whole curriculum as required.
 Support families with translation and interpretation.
-C.Grant Embedded Marriage and Civil Partnership Having the same rules, benefits or requirements as others.
-Hate crime - racism, All families are recognised as being equal at ELE.
-Hate crime is recorded and dealt with in school (rare Continue to treat all parents equally.
+C.Grant Embedded Marriage and Civil Partnership Having the same rules, benefits or requirements All families are recognised as being equal at ELE.
+Continue to treat all parents equally.
 Updated annually